 The Conway B. and Elaine W. Sonne Scholarship

-The Conway B. and Elaine W. Sonne Scholarship is for students who will be incoming freshmen at Utah State University in the Fall 2018.
-Two $1,200 scholarships will be awarded.
-The scholarship will be split over $600 per semester for the 2018-2019 school year.
-The scholarship recipient will be notified in May 2018.
+The Conway B. and Elaine W. Sonne Scholarship is for students who will be incoming freshmen at Utah State University in the Fall 2021.
+One $1,400 scholarship will be awarded.
+The scholarship recipients will be notified by the end of June.
+Award will be paid in one lump sum and must be used for the Fall 2021 semester.

 Who can apply: